sogaiu/tree-sitter-clojure/doc/makefile.md

 On a side note, ATM as part of installing `emsdk`, a version of `node` is installed.
 So currently it's probably possible to just use that version of `node`.

-On a related note, I tried out [volta](https://volta.sh/).
-So far it seems better than `nvm` as AFAICT it will work on the usual 3 platforms (where as `nvm` only works on 2 of the 3, since `nvm-windows` isn't the same as `nvm`).
+Regarding installation of Node.js, I tried out [volta](https://volta.sh/).
+So far it seems better than `nvm` as AFAICT it will work on the usual 3 platforms (whereas `nvm` only works on 2 of the 3, since `nvm-windows` isn't the same as `nvm`).

 ### Unintegrated Content